Skip to main content

 Architectural Technology Research

 Architectural Technology Research (ATR) supports you in innovative and creative research projects linking material and environmental approaches to the climate emergency.
+It encourages practical and exploratory studies in technical themes of relevance to your selected studio and design project, working towards their seamless integration.

 Studies in Contemporary Architectural Theory